levinale-github/GPU-performance-comparison-testing/README.md

 ## Project Dashboard and Website

 All the data collected is aggregated and shown on our [dashboard website](https://levinale-github.github.io/GPU-performance-comparison-testing/).
+The dashboard automatically reads and processes all JSON files in the `results/submissions/` directory, so there's no need to maintain a separate aggregated results file.
 In addition, we may post occasional analysis or summaries in the repository Wiki or a `/docs` article (for those who prefer reading a report).

 The dashboard is hosted using GitHub Pages.
-If it's ever down or you prefer offline access, you can generate the charts yourself: the raw data is in `results/aggregated_results.json` – feel free to download and plug it into your own spreadsheet or analysis tool.
+If you prefer offline access, you can download any of the JSON files from the `results/submissions/` directory and use them in your own analysis tools.

 ## Roadmap